 Learn from others, then implement best practices on your projects.
 3 Legacy Software Modernization Case Studies and 12 Lessons We’ve Learned

 The ModLogix team has years of experience providing legacy system modernization services.
 Feel free to contact us if you want the modernization process to be conducted the right way, understand how to test legacy code, and bring positive outcomes for the business.

 Legacy system modernization is an update of outdated software that results in security improvement, new business opportunities, reduction of maintenance and updating costs, and easier integrations.

 Legacy system modernization has a range of challenges, such as costs, new security regulations, the numerous solution options, duration of the project, and new user experiences.
 Yet, the benefits of modernization far outweigh the challenges.

 You can take several approaches for the modernization of legacy systems: encapsulation, replatforming, refactoring, rearchitecting, or rebuild.
-If you still have some questions on which approach would work best for your business, feel free to consult with the ModLogix experts.
+If you still have some questions on which approach would work best for your business, or how to start writing your legacy application modernization roadmap, feel free to consult with the ModLogix experts.
 Book a call with our team and let the professionals create the best possible modernization strategy for your software!